-This page is dedicated to the examination of the Croydon Local Plan and will be updated regularly throughout the process.
+This page is dedicated to the examination of the Croydon Local Plan.

 What has happened to get to this stage?